benvonh/Nexus/README.md

 code DigitalTwin # Visual Studio Code
 ```

 2. Due to immense difficulty in configuring OpenUSD through CMake (Visual Studio multi-config), a single config must be specified.
 To change later, delete `C:\pixi_ws\usd` and build from scratch again.
+I'm not sure of the proper way to do this at the moment.

 3. Linking against OpenUSD as a static library on Windows does NOT currently work.
-The default is shared, however.
+The default is shared.
 See https://github.com/PixarAnimationStudios/OpenUSD/issues/3079.

 ## Roadmap

+- Showcase with Franka Panda
+    - Even try running simple RL on it
 - Implement live editing of properties and prims
 - Switch to more advanced rendering like https://github.com/GPUOpen-LibrariesAndSDKs/RadeonProRenderUSD
+    - Also looked at Autodesks's Aurora
+    - Seems like nothing really works out the box so put on hold

 - Investigate how to do VR imaging
+    - Need to look at ALVR, OpenXR